-The Council's Senior Roading Operations Officer, Mr Hasler has reviewed the application.
+The Council's Senior Roading Operations Manager, Mr Murray Hasler, has reviewed the application.
 A summary of his assessment is provided below.

 Access standards contained in the Gore District Council Subdivision and Land Development Bylaw 2019 (the Bylaw) apply to this situation.
-The existing access onto proposed Lot 5 serviced by Waimumu Road meets the requirements of the Bylaw.